If you enjoy the mountains, great food, and wine, then we have the perfect place for you.

 The Smoky Mountains

-On June 15, 1934, Smoky Mountains National Park was established.
-Just east of the Rocky Mountains, this national park is the largest protected area in the nation.
+On June 15, 1934, Great Smoky Mountains National Park was established.
+The first park east of the Rocky Mountains, this national park was the first national park on the east coast.

 Visitors can access the park through the entrances along US 441 Highway.
 This is the most visited national park in the U.S. because visitors can enjoy hiking, camping, waterfalls, and other activities.

-They get their name due to the always present fog that graces the mornings.
+They get their name due to the always present fog that graces the mornings and rainy afternoons.
 The Smoky Mountains sit on the border of Tennessee and North Carolina.

 The mountain region is also known for its rich Appalachian mountain preserved culture.
-About 200,000 visitors go to experience this National Park.
+More than 11 million people visit the Great Smoky Mountains every single year!

 The Town of Gatlinburg